canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 [\[JSON Schema\]](./schemas/requirer.json)

-Requirer provides index name in `database` unit.
-Should be placed in the **unit** databag in at least one unit of the Requirer.
+Requirer provides index name.
+This should be placed in the **unit** databag in at least one unit of the Requirer.

 #### Example